Use the database API in Groovy

 stmt.close()

 Generally, you should ensure that the close() command is called as early as possible.
 It is always best to close statements or result sets as soon as they have been processed and are no longer needed – do not wait until the end of the script.
-It is also important to note that close() must only be called for prepared statement and result set objects.
+However, it should be noted that close() only needs to be called for Prepared Statement and Result Set objects.
 If closures such as

 g_dbQuery.executeUpdate(conn, "UPDATE DATAGROUP('DAF7CECF66481FCABE50E529828116EAFE906962') SET TEXT = ?
 WHERE LID = ?")